readthedocs/commonmark.py/README.rst

 stable we will release the first ``1.0`` version and attempt to keep up to date with changes in ``commonmark.js``.

-We are currently at the same development stage (actually a bit ahead because we have implemented HTML entity conversion and href URL escaping) as ``commonmark.js``.
-Since Python versions pre-3.4 use outdated (i.e. not HTML5 spec) entity conversion, I've converted the 3.4 implementation into a single file, ``entitytrans.py`` which so far seems to work (all tests pass on 2.6, 2.7, 3.3, 3.4, and 3.5).
+CommonMark-py is tested against the CommonMark spec with Python versions 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6.

 **Current version:** 0.7.3